Marwacoding/web_scrapping/README.md

 # WebScrapper -- Maison Du Monde

 This repository is a scrapper of french decoration site Maison du Monde.
 The aim is to collect the most popular mirror and carpet
+(French version below)

 ## Installation
 The project is currently in a development environment.
 To install and run the it, you have to create docker container.
 Here is the step to do it.
 In your command line, you have to write :